-Our September gardening tips and jobs take into account the start of meteorological autumn; the soil is still warm, and perhaps a little more moist, making it a good time to plant some Spring flowering bulbs.
+Our September gardening tips and jobs mark the start of meteorological autumn; the soil is still warm, and perhaps a little more moist, making it a good time to plant some Spring flowering bulbs.
 Day lengths start to markedly shorten this month, so growth rates slow, and time in the garden becomes a little more limited.

 Plants on sale now and looking good at Earlswood in September:

 - Pansies and violas.

 - Spring Flowering Bulbs – you’ll find these inside our shop; best choice and range available in September.